lucperkins/lfdata.foundation/content/news/announcing.md

 ---
-title: Announcing My Foundation!
+title: Announcing the LFData Foundation!
 layout: news-item
 date: 2019-08-02
-author: Foundy McFoundationface
+author: John Mertic
 ---

-We're pleased to announce the formation of My Foundation!
+This is gonna be great, y'all!